 Many countries around the world have begun to pay attention and promulgate measures and policies to prevent and control environmental pollution caused by plastic and microplastics.
 In 2015, the United States issued a ban on cosmetics that use microplastics.
 The UK also introduced a ban on the use of microplastics in toothpaste and detergents in 2017 [5].
-In Taiwan, from 2018, it is prohibited to produce or distribute cosmetics and personal care products containing microplastics.
+In Taiwan, from 2018, it is prohibited to produce or distribute and personal care products containing microplastics.
 Italy bans the sale of cosmetic products containing microplastics from January 1, 2020.
 On January 18, 2019, the European Union Chemicals Agency (ECHA) also proposed to ban manufacturers from adding microplastics to products such as cosmetics, detergents and agricultural fertilizers from 2020.
 Currently, the United Nations Environment Program (UNEP) is continuing its efforts to call on countries to ban the use of microplastics in personal care products and cosmetics [6].

 Vietnam is a country with a long coastline and is one of the countries with the highest amount of plastic waste in the ocean in the world.
 In 2010, Vietnam was the country with the fourth highest amount of plastic waste dumped into the ocean in the world, after China, the Philippines and Indonesia.
 Recognizing the environmental risks of plastic waste, the State has issued many documents regulating plastic waste management as well as action plans to reduce plastic and microplastic pollution.
-However, plastic waste management in Vietnam still has many shortcomings, so the study " Plastic waste and difficulties in management in Vietnam" was conducted to provide more database on plastic waste pollution in Vietnam, difficulties in management.
-Research results are an important premise to help scientists and authorities at all levels propose effective solutions to reduce waste. plastic waste and their negative impacts in the future.
+However, plastic waste management in Vietnam still has many shortcomings, so the study " Current status of plastic waste and proposing solutions to raise community awareness in reducing plastic waste in Vietnam" was conducted to provide more database on plastic waste in Vietnam and propose solutions to raise community awarenes in reducing plastic waste in Vietnam.
+At the same time, it contributes to minimizing the negative impacts of plastic waste on human health, animals and nature.